-The purpose of our scorecard is to tell a story.
-But that story needs to be informed by data.
+The purpose of our scorecard is to tell a story, which needs to be informed by data.
 And that’s where you need to consider the context of your sales cycle and identify what data points matter, and why.
-At ZoomInfo, we identified five key metrics.
-Trailing three-month:

 Sales Rep Scorecard Example

-From a management perspective, scorecards enable sales leaders to stack rank their sales teams in order to see who needs more engagement and support and who can take on the more difficult leads.
+From a management perspective, scorecards enable sales leaders to rank their sales reps in order to see who needs more engagement and support and who can take on more difficult leads.

 If you don’t already track AE performance with a sales scorecard, use our example as a starting point, add in your own metrics, and try it out.